johnbumgarner/sotu_speeches_text_analysis/README.md

 ### Experiment 2:

 <p align="justify">
 This experiment also used the Python modules matplotlib and pandas.
-The objective of this experiment was calculate the number of times a specific topic was mentioned in an individual speech.
+The objective of this experiment was to calculate the number of times a specific topic was mentioned in an individual speech.
 The topics included economy, environment, healthcare, immigration, taxes, terrorism and weapons of mass destruction.
-Most topics had associated keywords.
+Most topics had associated keywords, which were manually extracted from the speeches.
+This extraction method identified bigrams and trigrams that would have been potentially missed using some of natural language processing (NLP) modules that remove stopwords, such as 'of' or 'on.'

 - Topic: terrorism
-- keywords: al qaeda, bioterrorism, extremism, extremists, fighting terror, hamas, hezbollah, isis, islamic jihad, jaish-i-mohammed, terrorism, terrorist, terrorists, terror camps, terror states, war against terror, war on terror, weapons of terror
+- Keywords: al qaeda, bioterrorism, extremism, extremists, fighting terror, hamas, hezbollah, isis, islamic jihad, jaish-i-mohammed, terrorism, terrorist, terrorists, terror camps, terror states, war against terror, war on terror, weapons of terror

+This experiment also looked at the usage of superlatives by a President.
 </p>